Cubs vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shohei Ohtani and the Los Angeles Angels will attempt to defeat Dansby Swanson and the Chicago Cubs when the teams square off on Wednesday at 9:38 PM ET.
+Shohei Ohtani and Nico Hoerner will be among the stars on display when the Los Angeles Angels face the Chicago Cubs on Thursday at 9:38 PM ET, at Angel Stadium of Anaheim.

-The favored Angels have -140 moneyline odds to win against the underdog Cubs, who are listed at +115.
-The matchup's total has been set at 9 runs.
+The Cubs are +110 moneyline underdogs in this matchup against the Angels (-135).
+The total is 9 runs for the matchup (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.